RYGhub/funkwhale/docs/installation/index.rst

 Reverse proxy
 --------------

-In order to make funkwhale accessible from outside your server and to play nicely with other applications on your machine, you should configure a reverse proxy.
+In order to make Funkwhale accessible from outside your server and to play nicely with other applications on your machine, you should configure a reverse proxy.

 Nginx
 ^^^^^